equinoxorg/ekoHub/README.md

 2. Self-Checks to ensure operating environment meets the minimum requirements for execution of the script set

 Type `main.py --help` for a usage printout

+Typical usage:
+`main.py --config /etc/eko --output /data`

+Note that the directories passed to main.py must exist.
+Sanity checks at startup will otherwise exit.

+Read main.py for more documentation.
+Note some parameters are not fully programmable yet.
+Fix this in code until someone fixes it and updates this doc / main.py.

 ### Notes on the new Context dictionary